zouhairm/zouhairm.github.io/projects/_posts/2019-03-01-writerBlock.markdown

 # Motivating Story

 Although I occasionally find the time to write down musings about life and the universe, they rarely are the kind of stuff that'd captivate your imagination.
 In contrast, my wife Olivia is a talented story teller and writer.
-One of her goals during our sabbatical was to work on a short story (if you know her, ask her to send you the draft!).
+One of her goals during our sabbatical was to work on a short story.
 Naturally she was the trip's official travel writer and sent out a few diary-emails to friends and family, who without a fail wrote back every time with great praise.

 So when I found out that our travel insurance provider (WorldNomads) was sponsoring a travel writing contest, I convinced her to submit an excerpt.
 At first, I was certain that she'd win; however when we realized that there were over 10,000 submissions, it became obvious that the odds were not favorable.